ankitVP77/YOLOv3-KCF-Fast-Object-Tracker/README.md

 Preferably make sure that only one object of a kind is present in a video.
 The code cannot properly track multiple instances of the same object.<br>

+An output video will automatically be created in the same directory where the script was run from.

+**PLEASE NOTE THAT THE VIDEO SPEED RECIEVED DURING HIGHGUI OUTPUT IS PURELY BASED ON THE LOCAL MACHINE'S COMPUTATIONAL POWER LIKE CPU/GPU**

 **YOU CAN USE THE 'q' KEY ON THE KEYBOARD AT ANYTIME TO TERMINATE THE SCRIPT AND CLOSE ANY HIGHGUI WINDOWS**

 ## Methodology